kasseopy/apicross/README.md

 ```

 Optional fields (which are not required) become `JsonNullable<Type>` fields for internal data model and Jackson serialization/deserialization.
-But for public getters code generator creates two methods: to get value and to check value was presnt in JSON representation.
 For example, for the schema above generated Java class will be:
 ```java
 public class MyModel {
     private JsonNullable<String> a = JsonNullable.undefined();